archesproject/arches-querysets/README.md

 As the API stabilizes, elements may be proposed for inclusion in archesproject/arches as ready.

-The initial goal is for the first release to support both Arches 7.6 and 8.0.
+The first version supports both Arches 7.6 and 8.0.

 ### Contributing